Siege of Trebizond (1461): Sinope surrenders

 Commanding the army, Mehmed led his land troops towards Ancyra, stopping to visit the tombs of his father and ancestors.
 He had written the ruler of Sinope, Kemâleddin Ismâil Bey, to send his son Hasan to Ancyra, and the young man was already there when Mehmed reached the city and received his overlord graciously.
 Mehmed made his interests quickly known: according to Doukas, he informed Hasan, "Tell your father that I want Sinope, and if he surrenders the city freely, I will gladly reward him with the province of Philippopolis.
 But if he refuses, then I will come quickly."
 Despite the extensive fortifications of the city and its 400 cannon crewed by 2,000 artillerymen, Ismail Bey caved into Mehmed's demands and accepted the lands Mehmed gave him in Thrace.
 There, he wrote a work on ritual prescriptions of Islam called Huulviyat-i Sultan and died in 1479.

 Mehmed had many reasons for seizing Sinope.
 It was well-situated and had good harbors.
 It also lay between Mehmed's territories and his ultimate objective, the city of Trebizond.
-Kritoboulos states that one major reason Mehmed took it for his own was that Hasan Uzun might seize it himself, and Mehmed knew "from many indications that he was plotting [to do that] in every way, and determined to seize it."
+Kritoboulos states that one major reason Mehmed took it for his own was that Uzun Hasan might seize it himself, and Mehmed knew "from many indications that he was plotting [to do that] in every way, and determined to seize it."